Via Leodoino, 9 41121 Modena, Italy

 See it on Google Maps

-Home to Food for Soul’s headquarters, Modena seemed the perfect location for our second Social Tables project.
+Home to Food for Soul’s headquarters, Modena seemed the perfect location.
 Thanks to our partnership with the Fondazione Auxilium, which has been operating in Modena since the 1970s offering lunch services at reasonable prices to students and local workers, we have been able to create a welcoming space shaped on the needs of the local community.

 On top of the normal lunch service, the self-service canteen operated by the Fondazione Auxilium is now open every Monday night to welcome guests who are either homeless or living in situations of social vulnerability and offer them a delicious and healthy three-course meal, made with surplus ingredients and unsold produce donated by vendors from Modena’s historic market.
 The dishes are prepared by local chefs, who put their skills and creativity at the service of our diners, and served by a dedicated team of volunteers from the community.